KawabeAtsushi/KUMIWAKE/README.md

 ## Easy grouping in favorite conditions!
 ## You can also determined seats allocation!

-Determine group every time when the circle with sesh, allot the seats are uncomfortable...
+Determine group every time when activities, allot the seats are uncomfortable...

 I want to grouping so as to age is equalized...